sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 A simple test would help find the problem, and in most case the IDE would highlight the code with a warning message such as:

-- From IntelliJ: _Set<Long>' may not contain objects of type 'String'_
+- From IntelliJ: _'Set&lt;Long&gt;' may not contain objects of type 'String'_

 So in all fairness even if the code compiles, the problems does not seem to be the inferrable type.
 Let's try it out in Kotlin by converting the code, here is what we have: